helium/HIP/HIP-xxx-Pause-SP-Hex-Boosting-Rewards.md

   The biggest issue is the unchecked verification of locations for Indoor hotspots within boosted hexes that were released in December of 2023.
 Prior to this, CBRS CPI verification and a consistent GPS lock masked this flaw.
   While the current proposals of "HIP 107: Preventing Gaming Through Verification Fees" and "HIP 108: Mobile Hotspot Suspension Framework" (not yet voted on) could correct this issue, this power and insight into gatekeeping which hotspots are not eligible for receiving MOBILE directly from the network is solely placed in the consistent diligence of the service provider.

-- This HIP solves the problem of needless rewarding for areas that only the service provider deems as high traffic areas, prior to actual service provider footfall data, which is now being solved through "HIP-103 Mobile-Oracle-Hex-Boosting".
+- This HIP solves the problem of incorrectly rewarding areas that only the service provider deems as high traffic areas, when no indoor wifi AP actually covers the boosted hexes.
-  Through HIP-103, layers can be defined, and a future layer of active Service Provider high traffic areas can be applied.

-- While most of the concern comes from Indoor Wifi, current CBRS deployments within boosted hexes that are getting rewarded these boosted hexes currently have no ability to offload onto the Service Provider.
-  As of January when the service provider switched from offering dual SIMs a Voice/Text + Data, to work on a single SIM solution.
-So CBRS departments, as of now, add little value in boosted hexes, when they can't be utilized by the Service Provider.

 ## Stakeholders